Begin the Process

 For further details, please refer to the full Terms of Service.

-While relevant risk factors are considered in the Assessment Suitability Form, emails and online submissions are not monitored for emergencies, and this service does not provide crisis intervention of any kind.
+IMPORTANT NOTICE: Risk factors are screened in the Assessment Suitability Form to inform clinical decision making.
+However, emails and online submissions are not monitored for emergencies, and crisis intervention is not provided.

-If you have immediate and urgent concerns about a child or young person’s safety and mental health, please attend your nearest Emergency Department.
-For non-acute mental health concerns, contact the child or young person’s G.P., who can advise on the most appropriate H.S.E. services.
+If there are immediate concerns about a child or young person’s safety, attend the nearest Emergency Department.
+For non-acute concerns regarding mental health, contact the child or young person’s G.P. for advice on appropriate H.S.E. services.